itsmanar03/Medical-Insurance-Cost-Prediction/README.md

-# Medical Insurance Cost Prediction using Machine Learning
+# Medical Insurance Cost Prediction 🏥

 ## 📝 Project Overview
 This repository contains a data science project aimed at predicting individual medical insurance costs.
 By leveraging personal health attributes, the project builds a predictive model to estimate insurance charges, providing insights into the key drivers of healthcare expenses.

----

 ## 🚀 Key Features